Nanyi-Jiang/Nanyi-Jiang/README.md

 🎓 Purdue University West Lafayette Class Of 2024

-💼 Incoming Software Dev Engineer @ AWS Audit Manager
+💼 Software Dev Engineer @ AWS Audit Manager

 🐱 TBD

-💼 Seattle
+💼 Bellevue

 <!--
 **Nanyi-Jiang/Nanyi-Jiang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.